Safety, Back-up and Security procedures

 We take your security abroad very seriously.
-Before we go anywhere, the countries must be politically stable and safe.
+We only send volunteers and groups to places that are safe and politically stable.
 If they are not, we don't go.
-We are in contact with the Foreign & Commonwealth Office regarding safety and stability and we have the added security of our own full time overseas staff who know the local area well.
+We are constantly in contact with the British Foreign & Commonwealth Office (as well as officials in the US, Canada, and Australia and other countries), regarding safety and stability.
+Of course, we have the added security of our own overseas staff who know the local area in detail.
 We strive to ensure that every trip runs smoothly for each group and that in the case of an emergency, the problem will be resolved correctly and efficiently with the minimal amount of distress to the individual.

 Once the group have been accepted on to one of our projects we will send you insurance and visa details as well as lots of advice on what to take in terms of kit and for safe travel in the country you are to visit.
 Our highly experienced Country Desk Officers will contact you once you have applied and are always available to give advice and answer any questions you may have - both before you go and while you are away.

 For groups who have applied to come away with us, we will send one of our experienced staff to come and visit you at your group’s establishment, whether it is a school, a university, a company or an organisation’s facility.
 We will give your group, your leader and anyone else who is interested (i.e. Parents/Guardians) a meeting and a presentation about both the project and the destination that you have chosen, as well as extra information regarding fundraising, insurance, visas, flights, transport and first aid.